-Coronavirus: U.S. Enters 'Quarantine Life' As Many Schools And Businesses Close
+Coronavirus: U.S. Urges Americans To Home-School; The WHO Says: 'Test, Test, Test'

 U.S. coronavirus cases rise

-Nearly 70 people have died from COVID-19 in the U.S., including 42 in Washington state and six each in California and New York.
+More than 70 people have died from COVID-19 in the U.S., including 42 in Washington state, eight in New York and six in California.
 Florida is reporting five deaths.
+At least 17 people in the U.S. have now recovered from the viral disease.

 The Johns Hopkins dashboard tracks coronavirus data nearly in real time.
 It has been more up to date than the public tally kept by the CDC, which updates its national map at noon ET each day — using numbers from 4 p.m. the previous afternoon.
 The CDC maintains a separate count for the nearly 50 infected Americans who were repatriated to the U.S. from Wuhan, China, and Yokohama, Japan.